GNWL vs RLWL vs PQWL: Which Waitlist Confirms Fastest?

 This applies to all WL types.
 A GNWL ticket that does not clear is just as invalid at the gate as a PQWL ticket that does not clear.

 The timing of chart preparation varies.
-For trains departing in the evening or night, the chart usually gets prepared four to eight hours before departure.
+For trains departing in the evening or night, the chart usually gets prepared around eight hours before departure.
 For early morning trains, it may happen the previous evening.
 The IRCTC chart preparation guide covers this in more detail.

 If you have GNWL with a low number